 Italy offers so many incredible experiences, from food to architecture.
 Apart from the main, well known attractions like Rome, Florence, Venice, or Milan, there are many tiny charming villages.
-Wherever you go, just know you won’t be disappointed.
-If you’re traveling here for the first time, there are some things to keep in mind.
-We know you’ll be back multiple times after getting a taste of Italy.
+Wherever you go, you won’t be disappointed.
+If you’re traveling to Italy for the first time, there are some things you should keep in mind.
+We know you’ll be back multiple times after getting a taste of this country.

-YOUR TRIP IN ITALY IN THE RIGHT TIME OF YEAR
+YOUR TRIP IN ITALY AT THE RIGHT TIME OF YEAR

-Southern Italian heat and even in mid-country cities like Milan can get pretty unbearable in the summer months of June and August.
-So, be sure that your accommodation has air conditioning.
-Venice is best to visit during the early winter.
-Because the stagnant water in the canals can develop a particular smell in the summer.
-Also February is a good time if you want to experience the famous Carnivale Festival!
-In August, aside from the heat, the big cities can be less crowded because Italian’s go on holiday during this month.
-Places along the coast are typically very crowded with tourists and also Italians escaping from the city heat.
+February is also a good time to visit Venice if you want to experience the famous Carnevale Festival!
+In August, aside from the heat, the big cities can be less crowded because Italians go on holiday during this month.
+Places along the coast are typically very crowded with tourists as well as Italians escaping from the city heat.

-As said, Italy is a year-round travel destination which means, you’ll typically have to queue for the main attractions.
+As said, Italy is a popular travel destination all year round, which means that you’ll typically have to queue for the main attractions.
 However incredible they may be, standing in line is a huge waste of time during your trip.
-When you’re here for a limited amount, it’s best to use your moments wisely.
-The Duomo di Milano and ancient sites in Rome can bring about very long queues.
-It’s simple to buy these tickets online before and well-worth it.
-Our advice would be to check the main sites of the city before and decide what you really don’t want to miss.
+Since you’re here for a limited period, you should make the most of your time!

 TAKE THE TRAIN!